Planning a trip to Las Vegas on a budget? Las Vegas isn't as cheap as it used to be, but there are still lots of ways to save money on your vacation.

 Stay Off the Strip

 There are more family-friendly activities on the Strip than you might expect, and plenty of free things to do.
-However, we have found that hotel rooms, food and activities all cost more in this world-famous tourist district.
-You don’t need to get more than a few blocks away to start seeing prices drop.
+However, we have found that hotel rooms, extra fees, food, and activities all cost more in this world-famous tourist district.
+You don't need to get more than a few blocks away to start seeing prices drop.